 Our business is based on a recurring revenue model comprised of colocation and related interconnection and managed infrastructure offerings.
 We consider these offerings recurring because our customers are generally billed on a fixed and recurring basis each month for the duration of their contract, which is generally one to three years in length, and thereafter automatically renews in one-year increments.
 Our recurring revenues have comprised more than 90% of our total revenues during the past three years.
 In addition, during the past three years, more than 90% of our monthly recurring revenue bookings came from existing customers, contributing to our revenue growth.
-Our largest customer accounted for approximately 3% of our recurring revenues for the years ended December 31, 2022 and 39% of our recurring revenues for the years ended 2021 and 2020.
+Our largest customer accounted for approximately 3% of our recurring revenues for the years ended December 31, 2022, 2021 and 2020.
+Our 50 largest customers accounted for approximately 36% of our recurring revenues for the year ended December 31, 2022 and 39% of our recurring revenues for the years ended 2021 and 2020.